FBullier/beevibe/README.md

 - **Simplified Usage**: Designed for simplicity and efficiency, making it lightweight and easy to use.
 - **AI-Powered Functionalities**:
-  - OpenAI and Ollama integration for modern interaction.
+  - OpenAI integration for modern interaction.
-  - Dataset analysis and synthesis.
+  - Proposal of result interpretation
-  - Automated classification head creation and result interpretation.
+  - Automated classification head creation .
-- **Tutorial-Ready**: Includes synthetic datasets and CamemBERT tutorials.
+- **Tutorial-Ready**: Comes with synthetic datasets for Elegana Customer Relationship Management and comprehensive tutorials for CamemBERT, CamemBERTV2, and ModernBERT, covering binary, multi-class, and multi-label classification.
 - **Streamlined Development**:
   - Supports GitHub Codespaces and VSCode for development.
   - Colab integration for GPU testing.